 If you visit with a large group, there are many special offerings, including participation in the flag raising ceremony in the morning when the property opens.
 If you’re visiting by yourself, you can still participate by purchasing in their gift shop a flag that has flown on the grounds.

-In Quincy, Massachusetts, there are three presidential homes from our second and sixth presidents – John Adams and his son, John Quincy Adams.
+In Quincy, Massachusetts, there is not just one but three presidential homesteads from our second and sixth presidents – John Adams and his son, John Quincy Adams.
 The home where the first John Adams was born and the home he purchased when he married his wife, Abigail, are located on the same property.
-John Quincy Adams was born in this second house just as his father began his career in politics.
+John Quincy Adams was born in this second house just as his father began his career in politics, so it was also his presidential homestead.

 Just down the road is the Adams’s retirement estate, Peacefield.
 In addition to being home to two presidents, Peacefield is also the location of Stone Library, a collection of over 12,000 books handed down through generations of the Adams family.
 It is surrounded by beautifully manicured rose gardens that were enjoyed by all generations of Adams men.
 These homes are operated by the National Park Service and offer visitors a wealth of history and beauty.